How to Create an Animated GIF from Images

 Quick Answer

-Animated GIFs are used everywhere — product demos, social media posts, tutorials, memes, and website banners.
-Creating one from a sequence of images used to require Photoshop or specialised software.
+Animated GIFs are used everywhere — product demos on landing pages, step-by-step tutorials, social media posts, reaction memes, and website banners.
+Creating one from a sequence of images used to require Photoshop or specialised desktop software.

 Try it now — free, no signup